clydebuilt1974/TryHackMe/Junior Penetration Tester/Privilege Escalation/Linux Privilege Escalation.md

-# Linux Privilege Escalation
-## What is Privilege Escalation?
+# What is Privilege Escalation?
 * Going from a lower permission account to a higher permission one.
 * Exploitation of a vulnerability, design flaw, or configuration oversight in an OS or application to gain unauthorised access to resources that are usually restricted from the users.